futurelabmx/linux-device-drivers/README.md

 > or even unusable in certain situations, leading to kernel panics or a system
 > unable to boot at all.

-# TRY THIS AT YOUR OWN RISK
+# TRY THIS AT YOUR OWN RISK, and for god's sake, follow the kernel coding style